Mash94/RaspberryPi3B_Modules_Installed/README.md

 # Raspberry Pi 3B - Raspbian Buster
-I'm newbie on Raspberry and fork this repo for save all modules that I has used on Raspberry and works it.
+I'm newbie on Raspberry and fork this repo for save all modules that I have used on Raspberry and they work.

 ## Matplot
 sudo apt-get install python-matplotlib